| Drugs: page 2

 Most parents break

-their own laws of choice so they are not conscious about the karma of
+their own laws of choice so they are not conscious about the karma that

 Seldom do you hear a